About the Race

 The Ballard Locks is a dam, so like most dams water is released and there’s current flowing downstream.
 With the above start, racers paddle upstream towards the Locks.
 In doing so, there’s an easy way and a harder way.
 Like most rivers, the sides or shore are where eddies form behind obstructions like buildings, docks, pilings or other obstructions.
 An eddy is back current that flows upstream or is ‘still water’ meaning there’s no current.

-As a less strong paddler than our racer leaders, I’ve been using the eddy and holding nearly equal or slightly behind their progress by using the eddies.
-Once we reach waters where there’s no eddy, I lose ground considerably (need to hit gym more).
+As a less serious racer (and a bit older) than our race leaders, I’ve been using the eddy and holding nearly equal or slightly behind their progress by using the eddies.
+Once we reach waters where there’s no eddy, I get an edge on the pack paddling directly up current.

 Using the photos below, the yellow represents the eddies or the easier way upstream.
 The red is the opposing current flowing downstream.